mii-chan/UITestable/README.md

 - `@UITestableButton`: Only applies accessibility identifiers to buttons
 - `@UITestableView`: Only applies a root view identifier

-## ⚠️ Important Usage Notes

-### Function Body Macro Limitations

-Swift's Function Body Macros currently cannot be applied directly to read-only computed properties like the `body` property in SwiftUI's `View` protocol.

-Due to this limitation, you cannot apply the UITestable macros directly to the `body` property.
-As a workaround, you need to:

-1. Create a separate function (e.g., `_body()`) with the UITestable macro
-2. Call this function from your SwiftUI view's required `body` property implementation

-This pattern is required for all UITestable macros.
+## Toolchain Requirement

+Attaching body macros to a computed property (such as `var body: some View`) currently requires a Swift toolchain from the `main-snapshot-2026-05-07` snapshot or later, selected in Xcode from Xcode > Toolchains.
+The requirement will go away once the support lands in a stable Swift release.

-### Development-Only Usage
+## Development-Only Usage

-It's recommended to wrap all UITestable macros in `#if DEBUG` conditions.
-This ensures that:

-1. The accessibility identifiers are only added in development and test builds
+It's recommended to wrap UITestable macros in `#if DEBUG` so that accessibility identifiers are only emitted in development and test builds, and aren't exposed in release versions.
-2. The code has zero overhead in production builds
-3. No unnecessary identifiers are exposed in release versions

 ## Installation